niceRAM/MidiAnalyzer/readme.md

 # usages

-1. If you need custom a template for convert result, input it in the textarea;
+1. If you need to customize a template for converting,edit it in the textarea please;
 2. Click the "choose MIDI" button to choose MIDI you wander analyzing;
 3. The exported file will be created at the same path as your midi-file's.